 Music therapy evolved into a profession in the 1940s when the first music therapy college training programs were created.
 Since then, numerous studies have shown the benefits of music therapy for people of all ages and with practically every conceivable condition.
 “Music uses and stimulates every part of the brain and changes it to make connections that weren’t there before or have been lost,” Wadhams explained, noting that, in addition to esoteric academic research, there are hundreds of videos on YouTube that illustrate this in research labs and care facilities all over the world.
 “You can practically see the different areas of the brain lighting up when it hears music.”

 Monica Tvrdy, director of patient and family services at Hillcrest Hospice Care, said her team finds music therapy particularly helpful in enhancing quality of life for patients with issues of depression, isolation, anxiety, agitation, and falling.
 “For example, we had one patient who was often anxious, but had a love for Elvis.
 After the initial assessment, Emily told me this patient was talking to her and answering questions during the music therapy session.
-The sessions are the one time the patient is truly verbal and able to communicate how
+The sessions are the one time the patient is truly verbal and able to communicate how she is feeling.”

 Of this patient, Wadhams added, “Besides Elvis, she loves hymns, and sometimes angry girl music like [the song] ‘These Boots Were Made for Walking.’
 As soon as I walk in, she goes from over-the-top anxious to her whole body calming down.
 I love pulling out new music and seeing what she will respond to.”